Five Ways to Incorporate Mindfulness into the Holiday Season

 Not only are the winters long and cold, but sticky family dynamics that often surround the holiday months can make this season of magic feel like a trick.

-At Charlie Health, we often see how the holiday months can be a hard time to manage mental health.
+The holiday months can be a hard time to manage mental health.
 Many people feel depressed and lonely during busy holiday dinners.
 Others feel pangs of anxiety as distant family members are forced into the same room.
 However, incorporating mindfulness into our daily lives can help manage the chaotic lights, food, and family that surround us.
-Here are five ways to incorporate mindfulness into the holiday season:

 1. Breath

 When your heart is racing, your head is spinning, it may be difficult to catch your breath.
 These overwhelming body feelings are a physiological response from our sympathetic nervous system, where our body puts us into fight or flight mode as a response to anxiety.
 One way to combat these uncomfortable sensations is to go straight to the source.
-By focussing on the breath, we can trigger our parasympathetic nervous system to bring our bodies back to equilibrium.
+By focusing on the breath, we can trigger our parasympathetic nervous system to bring our bodies back to equilibrium.

 Two simple breathing exercises that can be done anywhere are: